-Seymour Holtzman currently serves as a director of the Company's Board of Directors (the "Board").
+Seymour Holtzman currently serves as a member of the Board.
 Mr. Holtzman served as the Company's Executive Chairman of the Board from August 2014 through January 2019, and as it Chairman of the Board from April 2000 to August 2014.
 Mr. Holtzman is the chairman, chief executive officer and president and, together with his wife, indirectly, the majority shareholder of Jewelcor Management, Inc. ("JMI").